Death of Marilyn Monroe: Public reactions and funeral

 Monroe's unexpected death was front-page news in the United States and Europe.
 According to biographer Lois Banner, "it's said that the suicide rate in Los Angeles doubled the month after she died; the circulation rate of most newspapers expanded that month."
 The Chicago Tribune reported that they had received hundreds of phone calls from members of the public requesting information about her death.
 French filmmaker Jean Cocteau commented that her death "should serve as a terrible lesson to all those, whose chief occupation consists of spying on and tormenting film stars", her former co-star Laurence Olivier deemed her "the complete victim of ballyhoo and sensation", and Bus Stop director Joshua Logan stated that she was "one of the most unappreciated people in the world".

 Monroe's funeral was held on August 8 at the Westwood Village Memorial Park Cemetery, where her foster parents Ana Lower and Grace McKee Goddard had also been buried.
-The service was arranged by her former husband Joe DiMaggio, her half-sister Berniece Baker Miracle and her business manager Inez Melson, who decided to invite only around thirty of her closest family members and friends, excluding most of Hollywood.
-Police were present to keep the press away and to control the several hundred spectators who crowded the streets around the cemetery.
+The service was arranged by her former husband Joe DiMaggio, her half-sister Berniece Baker Miracle and her business manager Inez Melson, who decided to invite only around thirty of her closest family members and friends, excluding most of the entertainment industry people who had worked with Monroe.
+Police were present to keep away journalists and photographers and to control the several hundred spectators who crowded the streets around the cemetery.

 The funeral service, presided over by a local minister, was conducted at the cemetery's chapel.
 Monroe was laid out in a green Emilio Pucci dress and held a bouquet of small pink roses.
 Her longtime make-up artist and friend, Allan "Whitey" Snyder, had done her make-up.
-The eulogy was delivered by Lee Strasberg, and a selection from Tchaikovsky's Sixth Symphony as well as a record of Judy Garland singing "Over the Rainbow" were played.
+The eulogy was delivered by her acting coach Lee Strasberg, and a selection from Tchaikovsky's Sixth Symphony as well as a record of Judy Garland singing "Over the Rainbow" were played.
 Monroe was interred at crypt No. 24 at the Corridor of Memories.
-DiMaggio arranged for red roses to be placed in a vase attached to the crypt three times a week for the next twenty years.
+DiMaggio arranged for red roses to be placed in a vase attached to the crypt three times a week; twenty years later he canceled that arrangement.

 In 1992, Hugh Hefner paid $75,000 to be interred at Westwood Memorial Park, in the crypt beside Monroe's.
 In 2009, he said to the Los Angeles Times: "Spending eternity next to Marilyn is an opportunity too sweet to pass up."
+In 2022 The Independent referred to her death as a "global obsession".